Nexedi/jio/docs/sphinx/source/available_storages.rst

 The best way to create a storage description is to use the (often) provided tool given by the storage library.
-The returned description is secured to avoid clear readable password. (encrypted password for instance)
+The returned description is secured to avoid cleartext, readable passwords (as opposed to encrypted passwords for instance).

 When building storage trees, there is no limit on the number of storages you can use.
-The only thing you have to be aware of is compatability of simple and revision based storages.
+The only thing you have to be aware of is compatibility of simple and revision based storages.